ajs-voices/once-upon-a-dream/readme.md

 Angel & Zane in the real world.

+** Blurb **

+Zane is a night club owner who has been focusing on making the club profitable and Angel is studying to become a chef.
+Both are well on their way to accomplishing their career goals, but something is missing.
+Neither one really is ready to make any commitment.
+Their careers and their family are what matters most.
+They aren’t looking for love.

+The boys find themselves running into each other all over town without ever really seeing each other but always noticing the other.
+Angel frequents the club Zane owns.
+He’s a regular and security knows him well.
+Zane and his business partners' favorite restaurant is where Angel works part time while he goes to school.
+The chef there is also Angel's adoptive father.

+To make things worse Angel’s other father and Zane’s father are partners in a high profile legal office.
+Angel’s father has been hiding his family from the partners for the entirety of his career.
+To them he’s a single man focused on his work.
+They don’t know he has a man for his legal partner and love of his life or that they have an adopted son.

+Zane has his own problems.
+His parents are trying to get him to settle down and marry a fellow lawyer in the firm so they can have grandkids.
+But Angel and Zane are drawn together even as everything else tries to separate them - sometimes even they get in the way of their happiness.

 **Setting:** Christmas time in New York City **Themes/Plot Possibilities:** Star-crossed lovers, Forbidden Love, Soulmates, He’s got a reputation, They have terrible first impressions of one another, He doesn’t want distractions